poiresel/nftworkshop_2022/README.md

 # Set up steps

-Install Metamask on your Chrome browser
+Install Metamask on your Chrome browser (link)
+Git installed (steps to just do a zip file)

 # Level 0